Moyowalker/onye-test/README.md

 1. **Real FHIR Integration**: Hook this up to an actual FHIR server (HAPI FHIR or Azure FHIR service) instead of mock data

+2. **Enhanced SMART Authorization**: Implement patient selection workflow and launch context for full EHR integration

-2. **Better NLP**: The current parser works but could be smarter.
+3. **Better NLP**: The current parser works but could be smarter.
 Would love to add support for complex queries like "male patients over 60 with diabetes OR hypertension"

-3. **Authentication**: Add proper auth flow (OAuth2/OIDC) and role-based access control
+4. **Advanced Auth Features**: Add user management, admin roles, API key authentication for service-to-service calls

-4. **Testing**: Need unit tests for the NLP parser and integration tests for the API endpoints
+5. **Testing**: Need unit tests for the NLP parser, authentication middleware, and integration tests for the API endpoints

-5. **Caching**: Redis layer for frequently accessed FHIR resources
+6. **Caching**: Redis layer for frequently accessed FHIR resources and JWT validation caching

-6. **Error Handling**: More graceful error messages and retry logic
+7. **Error Handling**: More graceful error messages and retry logic for Auth0 failures

-7. **Observability**: Proper logging (structured JSON logs) and maybe OpenTelemetry for tracing
+8. **Observability**: Proper logging (structured JSON logs) and maybe OpenTelemetry for tracing

+9. **Performance**: Database integration with proper indexing for large FHIR datasets

 ## Notes